hducolorlab/Real_Surface_Color_Gamut/README.md

 # Real Surface Color Gamut Dataset (CIELAB-based)

 ## 📌 1.
 Overview
 This dataset contains 102,801 reflectance samples constituting the gamut of real surface colors under D65 illuminant in CIELAB color space.
-It serves as a reference for:
+The proposed gamut serves as a reference for:

 - Gamut mapping in color reproduction workflows